nugget-digital/tape-moonbeam/README.md

 })
 ```

-## api
+## API

-a fresh Moonbeam dev chain will be created for each test case.
+A fresh Moonbeam dev chain will be created for each test case

 ### `test([description], async t => {})`